Robot cleaners are coming, this time to wipe up your coronavirus germs

 Big tech adoptions could certainly risk job losses for retail and custodial workers, which would disproportionately affect women and people of color, who hold the jobs in greater numbers, said Tilly.

 But exactly how that will play out is unclear.
-Even though the pandemic has caused demand for cleaning robots to surge, there are also a lot of employees out of work that might be willing to do the jobs at low wages.
+Even though the pandemic has caused demand for cleaning robots to surge, there are also a lot of employees out of work who might be willing to do the jobs at low wages.

 But the cleaning robots are also doing some psychological work — convincing customers, travelers and patients that spaces are clean and orderly during the pandemic.